smartcontractkit/seth/README.md

 Don't worry if while bumping logic executes previous transaction gets mined.
 In that case sending replacement transaction with higher gas will fail (because it is using the same nonce as original transaction) and we will retry waiting for the mining of the original transaction.

+**Gas bumping is only applied for submitted transaction.
+If transaction was rejected by the node (e.g. because of too low base fee) we will not bump the gas price nor try to submit it, because original transaction submission happens outside of Seth.**

 ## CLI

 You can either define the network you want to interact with in your TOML config and then refer it in the CLI command, or you can pass all network parameters via env vars.
 Most of the examples below show how to use the former approach.